THINGS GOD CANNOT DO

 God can never send another flood over the whole earth like he did in Noah's day.
 Itís not that he doesn't possess the ability; He canít do it because He promised He would never do it again (the rainbow is there to remind us of this truth).
 Godís nature is inclined to truth, which means He keeps His promises.
 If God could lie then what would make him any different than any sinful human being?
 The creator would not be superior in ethics or better in any sense.

 2.Can God make a rock so big that even he canít lift it?
 Some think he can, however if he canít lift it then He is not all-powerful.
-If God can make a rock that he canít move then what He created becomes more powerful than the creator.
+So he can't be less powerful than his creation.
+If God can make a rock that he canít move then what He created becomes more powerful than he as the creator.
 Then God is no longer the most powerful thing in the universe, the rock has become more powerful than God.
 And whatever is more powerful than God is God, for there is nothing greater.
-God has infinite qualities, not finite.
+God qualities are all infinite, not finite.
 God can only do things that are possible; he canít make square circles (it wouldnít be called a circle) or a two sided triangle.
 It is asking God to bring about a logically contradictory state to His own nature.

 This is what is called a category mistake to say He can make something he canít lift.
 Itís like asking a bachelor what his wifeís name is?
 What does the color yellow taste like, color doesnít taste, so it is not a relevant question.
 Itís not possible for God to make a rock so big that even he canít lift it.
 If he can make it He can lift it.
 If he can create it, he can destroy it.
 God does not have any limit to His power, but everything he created has a limit.
 Just because He does not show His unlimited power does not mean he does not possess infinite power.
 Nothing God makes can be more powerful than Him, creation is never more powerful than its creator.
 Whatever He created is under his jurisdiction, under His control, but it can never have equality or become superior.